Skip to content

 ๐Ÿ”ฎ The Spheres of Creation

-To prevent the Lich from destroying itself or your data, it operates within a Hermetic Seal.
+To prevent the Lich from destroying itself or the Magus's data, it operates within a Hermetic Seal.
 The Agent interacts with the world via specific Spheres.

 ๐Ÿงช Sphere I: The Lab (Internal / Read-Write)